Gouda Cheese vs Pimento Cheese

 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".
 Pimento's texture can be described as "spreadable".

-Gouda Cheese has a sweet to nutty flavor.
-Pimento Cheese has a sweet, rounded chili flavor.
+Gouda Cheese has a sweet to nutty taste.
+Pimento Cheese has a sweet, rounded chili taste.
 Pimento's aroma can be described as "sweet, rounded chili".

 Appearance and Aging